The Collapsing Barn Essay No. 1: What Hands Make

 -labels like Rural Colours, Home Assembly Music, Cathedral Transmissions, Dauw, Shimmering Moods, Unknown Tone Records, Time Released Sound and Fluid Audio all released ambitious and haunting records which in some ways I aimed to avoid due to a mixture of not wanting to be influence by them and also envy.
 All of them conceived their releases so well.

-– Trunk Records, Ghost Box and Home Normal stove to find a middle ground between hand assembly and reproduced records, all lovingly curated and often hosting the same wheel of artists.
+– Trunk Records, Ghost Box and Home Normal strove to find a middle ground between hand assembly and reproduced records, all lovingly curated and often hosting the same wheel of artists.
 The profits of each release would go towards funding the next release with the aim of moving from CDR to diecast CD or vinyl when funds allowed.

 – Some labels, like Richard Skelton’s hermetic Sustain-Release and Corbel Stone Press moved in both directions over time: at first starting with handmade CDr releases with various editions containing land collected artifacts like twigs and leaves.
 These expanded or folded into larger boxsets, slowly moving toward a publishing imprint which put poetry and nature books on level with album releases.